lesca/lemoe/README.md

 ## Features:

-* Lemoe deploys and starts up a ArchLinux distribution with X11 with one single command.
+* Lemoe deploys and starts up a Linux distribution with X11 with one single command.
 * Lemoe uses `termux:x11` for better graphical performance, in comparison to VNC.
 * Lemoe focuses on productivity, it pre-installs chromium, vscode, fcitx5, etc.
 * Lemoe can **backup / restore** distribution images easily.